Our Blog

 Date Passed: Passed House of Representatives on February 25, 2021, but never passed the Senate

 Overview: When the Equality Act was first introduced in 2015, momentum began to build for this legislation.
-The act would prohibit discrimination against individuals based on gender identity or sexual orientation during the 117th Congress in 2021.
-It would close the gaps in federal civil rights law that currently do not prohibit discrimination against people who are LGBTQ+.
-Although there are some Supreme Court decisions which have provided extensive workplace protections to the LGBTQ+ community, the remaining states still do not have an equal level of protection for those individuals, except in the workplace.
+The act would prohibit discrimination against individuals based on gender identity or sexual orientation (Human Rights Campaign [HRC], 2023).
+Introduced during the 117th Congress in 2021, it would close the gaps in federal civil rights law that currently do not prohibit discrimination against people who are LGBTQ+.
+Although there are some Supreme Court decisions which have provided extensive workplace protections to the LGBTQ+ community, the remaining states still do not have an equal level of protection for those individuals, except in the workplace (Bachman, 2019).

-Summary: As currently proposed, the Equality Act would amend current civil rights laws and discrimination against sexual orientation, gender identity, and other protected classes.
-The act.
+Summary: As currently proposed, the Equality Act would amend current civil rights laws to prohibit discrimination against sexual orientation, gender.

 Read More